viamrobotics/docs/docs/installation/beaglebone-install.md

 2. A microSD card
 3. A microSD card reader
 4. A power supply
-5. An ethernet cable or a WIFI card
+5. [Optional] An ethernet cable or a WIFI card

 ## BeagleBone AI-64 Installation Guide